 Mental Disability and Insurance Coverage

 Mental illness afflicts millions of Americans, reducing quality of life, straining relationships, and impeding work performance.
-Despite the pleas of the medical community, and scientific research demonstrating both physical causes and effective treatments for many types of mental disability, insurers have historically treated mental illness as something distinct from other types of illness.
-Those suffering from mental illness have been stigmatized, blamed for their condition, and denied insurance or subjected to limitations on insurance coverage.
-Only in recent years, through the determined efforts of mental health advocates, have those suffering from mental disability begun to achieve access to treatment comparable to that for other illnesses.
-Recent federal and state laws have improved the position of those with mental illness and have given the legal community greater power to fight discrimination.
+Despite the pleas of the medical community -- and research demonstrating both physical causes and effective treatments for many types of mental disability -- insurers have historically treated mental illness as something distinct from other types of illness.
+Those suffering from a mental disability have been stigmatized, blamed for their condition, and denied insurance or subjected to limitations on insurance coverage.
+However, the law recognizes the discriminatory distinction with laws that protect the mentally disabled despite many insurers' insistence on isolating mental disability.

 Overcoming the Physical/Mental Barrier

-At the heart of the discrimination against persons suffering from mental illness is the erroneous (though long held) notion that mental disorders are somehow separate and distinct from physical disorders.
-Insurers have viewed the latter as real and genuine, but regarded the former with skepticism, as though individuals with mental illness were imagining their problems or had brought them on themselves.
-The result has been that insurers offer comparatively generous coverage for most medical conditions, but give very limited coverage for treatment of mental illness.
+Insurers have bought into the erroneous (though long-held) notion that mental disorders are somehow separate and distinct from physical disorders.
+As a result, insurers tend to offer comparatively generous coverage for most medical conditions but give very limited coverage for the treatment of mental illness.
 Common limitations include larger co-payments, lower "caps" on annual and lifetime coverage, and far fewer days of inpatient and outpatient treatment.
 Increased mental health benefits, if available, typically mean higher premiums.

 While insurers try to isolate mental health problems from other ailments, the medical and scientific communities are making great strides in discrediting the false notions underlying the insurers' efforts.
-The line between mental and physical ailments is nearly indistinct.
-There is now strong scientific evidence linking numerous mental disabilities and conditions to abnormalities in brain structure, chemistry or function.
-These findings demonstrate that mental illness can be identified and treated just like any other type of illness.
+The line between mental and physical ailments is nearly indistinct because of strong scientific evidence demonstrating that mental illness can be identified and treated just like any other type of illness.
 Therefore, insurance protection for mental illness should be comparable to protection for other health problems.
-Many studies conclude that society would benefit from increased mental health coverage, enabling those suffering mental illness to get treatment so they can lead more enjoyable and more productive lives.

 The Americans with Disabilities Act